Biography

 Narrative Biography

-Dr. Seongkyu Lee is a Professor in the Department of Mechanical and Aerospace Engineering at the University of California, Davis.
-He received his PhD in aerospace engineering from Pennsylvania State University in 2009, with a minor in acoustics.
-Following a one-year postdoctoral position at Penn State, he worked at General Electric (GE) Global Research Center in Niskayuna, New York for five years, where he was a Lead Mechanical Engineer and Advanced Design Tool Program Manager.
-In 2015, he joined UC Davis as an Assistant Professor, and then was promoted to an Associate Professor in 2020 and a full Professor in 2023.
+Dr. Seongkyu Lee is a Professor and Aerospace Division Leader in the Department of Mechanical and Aerospace Engineering at the University of California, Davis.
+He earned his Ph.D. in Aerospace Engineering, with a minor in Acoustics, from The Pennsylvania State University in 2009.
+After completing a one-year postdoctoral appointment at Penn State, he joined General Electric (GE) Global Research Center in Niskayuna, New York, where he served for five years as a Lead Mechanical Engineer and Program Manager for Advanced Design Tools.
+Dr. Lee joined UC Davis in 2015 as an Assistant Professor, was promoted to Associate Professor in 2020, and to Professor in 2023.

 Professor Lee is an internationally recognized expert in rotorcraft computational fluid dynamics (CFD) and aeroacoustics, turbulent boundary-layer flows, trailing-edge noise, wind turbine aerodynamics and acoustics, and theoretical and computational aeroacoustics.
 He has authored or co-authored more than 100 peer-reviewed papers in these areas.
-He is especially recognized for his work in collaboration with his students on the development of the UCD-QuietFly, a computer code used for predicting rotorcraft broadband noise.
-This software has gained wide recognition and adoption in both academic and industrial settings.
-His research has been supported by funding from a variety of sources, including the National Science Foundation (NSF), NASA, the US Army, Lawrence Livermore National Lab, Hyundai Motor Company, Supernal, the Hellman Foundation, the Korea Institute of Machinery and Materials (KIMM), and UC Davis.
-He has provided consulting services to several rotorcraft, eVTOL, and aerospace companies and government agencies.
+He is particularly well known for his collaborative work with students on the development of UCD-QuietFly, a computer code for predicting rotorcraft broadband noise that has gained wide recognition and adoption in both academic and industrial communities.
+His research has been supported by a broad range of sponsors, including the National Science Foundation (NSF), NASA, the U.S. Army, Lawrence Livermore National Laboratory, Hyundai Motor Company, Supernal, the Hellman Foundation, the National Research Foundation (NRF) of Korea, the Korea Institute of Machinery and Materials (KIMM), and UC Davis.
+In addition, he has provided consulting services to several rotorcraft, eVTOL, and aerospace companies as well as government agencies.

-Professor Lee has received numerous awards and honors for his contributions to the field, including the Summer Fellow of the Center for Turbulence Research Summer Program at Stanford (2022), AIAA Associate Fellow (2022), the Graduate Program Advising and Mentoring Award at UC Davis (2021), the Best Paper Award at the Vertical Flight Society (VFS) Annual Forum (2021), the Hellman Fellowship (2018), the Vertical Flight Foundation Scholarship (2009), and the Graduate Study Abroad Scholarship of KOSEF (2004).
+Professor Lee has received numerous awards and honors for his contributions to the field, including selection as a Summer Fellow at the Center for Turbulence Research (CTR) Summer Program at Stanford (2022), election as an AIAA Associate Fellow (2022), the Graduate Program Advising and Mentoring Award at UC Davis (2021), the Best Paper Award at the Vertical Flight Society (VFS) Annual Forum (2021), the Hellman Fellowship (2018), the Vertical Flight Foundation Scholarship (2009), and the Graduate Study Abroad Scholarship from KOSEF (2004).

 Invited Talks